cdrummey216/whoami/whoami.md

 **Perceiver Effect and the Perception Constant**

 The bodied self is a form functioning.
 Our bodies are the culmination of innumerable partial and distinct forms and functions.
 We can taste, smell, touch, see, and hear.
 Our eyes, each eye, is a beautiful refinement of evolution.
 The dexterity and precision of our hands and the keen ear or the discerning nose.
 It’s all connected by a system of constituent parts and those parts grow and change over time.
 These parts in you assemble to create your self.
 And you are more than just your body.
 You are the function within your form choosing your function.
 You are perception perceiving and defining itself in reality.

 The perceiver effect is the fact that the memory of an observable experience is disturbed by the act of perception at the time of the experience.
 The self is distinct from any experience, but it's perception of an experience is singular in memory.
 The perception constant is a way to define the self and account for perception in observation.

 Humans are the observers of that which is and that which is not, yet.
 No matter what, we are where we are and that is observable and self-evident.
 We observe time as it passes, and we catalog those experiences for ourselves over the course of our lives.
 But, observation is passive – how can I be an active participant in my reality?
 In other words, how do I respond to the present and change my experience?
 It all starts with observation.

 In physics, the observer effect is the disturbance of an observed system by the act of observation.
 An especially unusual version of the observer effect occurs in quantum mechanics, as best demonstrated by the double-slit experiment.
 What is observed in the experiment is liquid time cloaking a particle, emanating a wave as the fluid washes around the particle.
 The wave and its wake is the particle's imprint of where its been and what it has altered in the flow of time.

 In a world where observation (via the observing self) changes the observable, we must account for perception in measurement.
 What if perception (via observation) is the mechanism that changes the wave or particle in the double-slit experiment?

 What is the value of consciousness?
 It is essential to all things.
 Gravity, light, and even Planck.
 The unifying element is that there is someone present to experience it, observe it, define it, and understand it.
 Whatever it is.
 Someone must be there to perceive it.
 And each of us, over the course of our entire lives, experience the constant and continuous stream that is the sense of self.

 How can you define anything in metaphysics (like whether what is being observed is a wave or a particle) without first quantifying the thing in reality that is perceiving another thing in reality (i.e. a wave or a particle).
-And the self is present in reality as a body.
+And the self is present in reality as a body that can perceive another.
 This reminds me of how biophysicist/psychologist Peter Levine describes the mind-body connection, which is a description of how the self exists in reality.
 He says that the 'body is a container of self'.
 A wonderfully empowering statement.
 It's like, my body is the cup and it's filled to the brim with self.

 In the following, self-expression is described as a means to externalize the sense of self.
 And self-expression has many forms.
 It is the will to know, do, act, believe.
 So, I say that the body is an instrument of self.
 The will that knows, does, acts, and believes.
 In this way, the body is like a pencil to paper or a chisel to wood.
 A tool to be used by the mind to respond to a given present reality.